andrewcooke/Drawing.jl/README.md

 left, or centred, and has is scaled so that the smallest axis has unit length.

-Example axes (x is horizontal) for 70x100 pages, with a border of 0.1, where the landscape axes are centred.
+Example axes (x is horizontal) for 70x100 pages, with a border of 0.1, where the landscape axes are centred:

 ![portrait](test/target/portrait.png)
 ![landscape, centred](test/target/centred_landscape.png)